 What’s undermining the capitalist system is the dramatic success of the very operating assumptions that govern it.
 This Blogger’s Books and Other Items from...
 Conflicts Forum’s Weekly Comment, 1-7 August : Conflicts Forum.
 The Ancient philosophers perceived killing – and its opposite pole of living peacefully – as curiously closely related – they rested, these seemingly opposite poles, on a knife edge, with each able, in an instant to tip towards the other.

 Or, in other words, that each (the killing and the enlivening mechanism) somehow is constituted by the other, and is inherent in each other.
 When human energies became distorted, they held, a vicious circle emerges: with heightened temperament producing volatility, volatility producing arbitrary and fluctuating intentions, frustrated intentions producing feelings, and inflamed feelings demanding the impulse to act (perhaps to kill).
 The key is in ‘the reversal’: the shift from the nihilistic to the enlivening.
 And ISIS threatens Saudi Arabia too: “The kingdom is calling in favours from Egypt and Pakistan.
+No one is certain what ISIS has planned, but it’s clear a group like this will target Mecca if it can.
 How Cities Can Be Designed to Help—or Hinder—Sharing by Jay Walljasper.
 City-dwellers are more likely than others to share housing, transit, and knowledge.
 Creating a new urban economy depends on valuing this interaction over individual consumption. posted Mar 28, 2014 This article is excerpted from Sharing Revolution, a publication of On the Commons.